kkocel/webclient-signed-request-to-aws/README.md

 Sample code showing how to sign HTTP requests coming to AWS in WebClient.

+This code is based on https://github.com/rewolf/blog-hmac-auth-webclient and uses [Aws4Signer](https://sdk.amazonaws.com/java/api/latest/software/amazon/awssdk/auth/signer/Aws4Signer.html) to sign requests.

 High-level diagram showing how signing HTTP requests with body works:
 ![High-level workflow](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/kkocel/webclient-signed-request-to-aws/main/docs/web-client-signing-sequence.puml)

 ## Caveats
 This sample works only for JSON requests.
-If you need to sign XML/protobuf requests, you will need to provide a different implementation of `HttpMessageEncoder` and add it through [CodecConfigurer](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/codec/CodecConfigurer.html).
+If you need to sign requests with XML/protobuf content, you will need to provide a different implementation of `HttpMessageEncoder` and add it through [CodecConfigurer](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/http/codec/CodecConfigurer.html).